Dunkahoop/Node-Exercises/README.md

 # Node Exercises

 This is an assortment of exercises and projects made for my Javascript class in the Winter 2024 semester.
+You can run `project1`, `project2`, and `reactexercises`, as the other folders are assorted javascript files used as practice/reference

 ## Stack